 - Use bathmats to prevent slips in the tub

 - Seek out playgrounds with shock-absorbent surfaces, such as wood chips, sand, or rubber

 - Always have your child wear a helmet when biking, skateboarding, or riding a scooter

 Was Your Child Injured?
 Contact our Team

 As a parent, there truly is nothing worse than something bad happening to your child and having to witness them suffer.
 While nothing can negate the trauma your child has suffered, your family deserves justice and proper compensation if their injuries were caused by the negligence of another person.

-At Bertoldo, Baker, Carter & Smith, our Las Vegas brain injuries attorneys are dedicated to protecting families across Clark County.
+At Bertoldo Carter Smith & Cullen, our Las Vegas brain injuries attorneys are dedicated to protecting families across Clark County.
 Our tenacious legal team will hold responsible parties accountable and fight for the compensation you need to move forward together as a family.

 Contact BBCSC at (702) 505-8115 to schedule your no-fee, no-obligation consultation today!